 Errors and Omissions (E&O) insurance is also often called "Professional Liability Insurance."

-If you work directly with customers as a consultant to produce commercials for television or the Web, you should definitely consider an E&O policy component
+If you work to create content for television or the Web, you should definitely consider an E&O policy.

 Mistakes can cost thousands of dollars at a time, or much more.
-E&O and data breach insurance protect you and your professional team from bearing the full cost of defending against a negligence claim made by a client, against damages resulting from a civil lawsuit.
-Cyber/data coverage helps you immediately use industry best-practices to prepare ahead of time for possible security incidents, minimize business impacts, and swiftly respond to breaches and attacks.
+E&O insurance can protect you and your team from bearing the full cost of defending against a negligence claim made by a client, against damages resulting from a civil lawsuit.
 Talk with Film Casualty today about getting covered.

 In the film production context, insurance products are not necessarily going to cover business and technical issues such as the following: